Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 `basinCharacteristcs\zonalStatistics\version\NortheastHRD`

 #### Description
 This section calculates the basin characteristics for the high resolultion delineation (HRD) catchments.
-For each catchment, 2 values are calculated:
+Two values are calculated for each individual catchment:

-1. Local - The spatial average of the variable within the individual catchment polygon.
+1. Local - The spatial average of the variable within the individual catchment polygon
-2. Upstream - The spatial average of all of the local values calculated for all of the catchments in the upstream network.
-The spatial average is weighted buy indiviudal catchment area and is accurate to the downstream point of the specified catchment.
+2. Upstream - The spatial average of all of the local values calculated for all of the catchments in the upstream network including the specified catchment (weighted by indiviudal catchment area)

 In addition to the values for each catchment, the percent of the catchment area with data is calculated for each catchment.
 This accounts for cases where there is missing raster data within the catchment boundary.
 This is determined by dividing the "AREA" column output by the Zonal Statistics tool by the area of the rasterized version of the catchments.